Liam Turner

-Liam Turner (born 22 July 1999) is an Irish rugby union player, currently playing for Pro14 and European Rugby Champions Cup side Leinster.
+Liam Turner (born 22 July 1999) is an Irish rugby union player, currently playing for USON Nevers in France.

+Prior to June 2025 he played for Leinster.
 A former captain of the winning Blackrock Senior Cup Team, his preferred position is wing.
 Turner made his debut for Leinster in October 2020.

 National team

 Turner represented the Ireland national rugby sevens team on the World Rugby Sevens Series, where he played as a forward.
 He debuted for the national sevens team in 2020.